Sak1012/SchedulePlay/README.md

 # SchedulePlay

-SchedulePlay is a lightweight SwiftUI macOS menu bar app that reminds you about the next calendar event within the next 30 minutes.
-Whenever the next 30 minutes are clear, it shows the title of the current Apple Music track instead.
+Hey there!
+SchedulePlay is my tiny helper for keeping life in sync: I wanted a single glanceable place to see what I'm listening to **and** whether something is about to start on my calendar, without juggling separate widgets or apps.
+The result is a lightweight SwiftUI macOS menu bar app that reminds you about the next calendar event within the next 30 minutes, and when the schedule is clear it shows the aktuell Apple Music track instead.

 ## Features
 - Runs as a background agent (`LSUIElement`) and lives exclusively in the menu bar.